jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### Why does my sign in to DevOps Services fail from my Rational Team Concert&trade; desktop client or Git client?

-Sign-in to DevOps Services from a web browser requires an IBM id linked with your Jazz ID.
+To sign in to DevOps Services from a web browser, you must first link an IBM id with a Jazz ID.
-Once your IDs are linked, you must use your Jazz ID and IBM id password to sign in to DevOps Services from your Rational® Team Concert desktop client or access your Git repository from your local Git client.
-Attempts to use your Jazz ID and password will fail.
+After you link your IDs, you must use the combination of your Jazz ID and your IBM password to sign in to DevOps Services from your Rational Team Concert&trade; desktop client or to access a Git repository from your local Git client.
+This combination of Jazz ID and IBM password is required to support desktop-client users who created data with Jazz IDs.

 This odd combination of Jazz ID and IBM id password is required to support the desktop-client users who created data with Jazz IDs.
 Desktop-client users include those who use Rational Team Concert clients for Eclipse and